Dokploy

 1. Content: The content to store in the file.

-2. Mount Path: Path in the container where the file is placed.
+3. Mount Path: Path in the container where the file is placed.
+The path must also contain the filename.

 Redirects